 Professor Roy Bicknell is focussed on understanding and therapeutically targeting tumour angiogenesis.

-Professor of Molecular Immunology, School of Cancer Sciences, College of Medical Sciences and Dentistry, University of Birmingham.
+Professor of Functional Genomics, Institute of Cardiovascular Sciences, College of Medical and Dental Sciences, University of Birmingham.

 Background and Research focus